 Deutsche Bank Securities Inc. ("DBSI"), Deutsche Bank's primary U.S. broker-dealer subsidiary, was a defendant in several putative class actions alleging violations of U.S. antitrust law, the U.S. Commodity Exchange Act and common law related to the alleged manipulation of the U.S. Treasury securities market.
 These cases have been consolidated in the SDNY.
 In 2017, the court dismissed DBSI from the class action without prejudice.
 Defendants filed a motion to dismiss a second amended complaint, which was granted.
-Plaintiffs' notice of appeal to the Second Circuit remains pending.
+On 28 April 2022, Plaintiffs filed a notice of appeal.
+On 1 February 2024, the Second Circuit issued a decision affirming the district court's judgment dismissing the second amended complaint.